-Be thoroughly familiar with onboard systems and other equipment, especially the critical equipment such as throttle and shift controls, steering, backup steering, running lights, fuel filters, sea strainers, etc. Should an emergency arise, the captain will need to act safely and efficiently.
+Be thoroughly familiar with onboard systems and other equipment, especially the critical systems and equipment such as throttle and shift controls, steering, backup steering, running lights, fuel filters, sea strainers, and all emergency safety equipment.
+Should an emergency arise, the captain will need to act safely and efficiently.